 - "Selected Topic" and "Seminar" courses do not count towards degree requirements.

-- All master's students are required to complete the online Responsible Conduct of Research course as a baseline.
+- All master's students are required to successfully complete the online Responsible Conduct of Research course as a baseline.
 Any master’s student engaged in research for payment or to help meet degree requirements and receiving payment from NIH training grants or fellowships must take the in person course—AS.360.625 Responsible Conduct of Research.
 All other students can take the course online—AS.360.624 Responsible Conduct of Research (Online).
 Instructions for accessing and signing up for the course can be found here.
 Students will not receive a diploma until the course has been completed.